juanhz0101/common-commands/README.md

 # common-commands

-Common commands used to run on dev projects
+Copy and Paste common commands used to run on dev projects easily